di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

 ```
 Note that the checker can not verify whether the prediction file you submit contain all lines/tweets, because it does not have access to the corresponding gold file.

-## Scorer and Official Evaluation metric
+## Scorer and Official Evaluation Metrics

 The scorer for the subtasks is located in the [scorer](scorer) module of the project.
 The scorer will report official evaluation metric and other metrics of a prediction file.